 Are same-day dental implants safe?

-There is always a risk involved in any surgery.
+There is always a risk involved in any surgery, including same-day dental implant placement.
 The best way to mitigate this risk is to choose a qualified professional to be your doctor.

 How quickly can you get dental implants?

-The fastest way to get implants is in one day.
-The surgery and fitting can be done in one doctor's visit, assuming the patient has no conditions that prevent this such as needing a sinus lift, bone augmentation, or ridge expansion.
+With same-day implants, surgery and fitting can be done in one doctor's visit if the patient has no conditions that prevent this such as needing a sinus lift, bone augmentation, or ridge expansion.

 How do dentists do dental implants in one day?

-Dental implants can be installed in one day the same way a traditional implant is installed.
-The difference is the new teeth will be placed on the abutments directly after the surgery instead of waiting three to six months for the bone to heal.
+Same-day implants can be placed the same way as traditional implants.
+The difference is the new teeth will be placed on the abutments directly after the surgery instead of waiting 3 to 6 months.